Located 107 miles east of Los Angeles and nestled at the base of San Jacinto mountain you’ll find the bustling resort town of Palm Springs.

 If visiting for more than a few days, we recommend the short drive to explore our other favorite nearby destinations Idyllwild and Joshua Tree.

-Where to Dine: Our Favorite Spots to Eat and Drink in Palm Springs, CA
+Where to Dine: The Best Restaurants in Palm Springs, CA

 Palm Springs offers a wide selection of food and drink options, many of which are found along or near the main drag of Palm Canyon Drive or tucked away in the many hotels.
 Here are a few of our favorites:

-The Ace Hotel is a mainstay for its King’s Highway diner, dark tavern-inspired Amigo Room, and outdoor pool-adjacent patio dining spaces.
-Expect elevated comfort food that caters to the hip and happening crowd with a sure-to-please selection of beer, wine, and cocktails (try the Paloma slushy and thank us later).
+The Ace Hotel Palm Springs is a mainstay for its King’s Highway diner, dark tavern-inspired Amigo Room, and outdoor pool-adjacent patio dining spaces.
+Expect elevated comfort food alongside a strong beer, wine, and cocktail list (try the Paloma slushy).

 Where to Shop in Palm Springs, CA

 There are several locations to shop for local and handmade goods in town, some even within walking distance of each other (if the desert temperatures allow).
-Mojave Flea Trading Post on Indian Canyon Drive is a 10,000-square-foot marketplace of makers and vintage wares under one roof that houses an art gallery and a multitude of vendors including Hermano Flower Shop, our favorite spot for picking up a fresh bouquet.
+Mojave Flea Trading Post on Indian Canyon Drive is a 10,000-square-foot marketplace of makers and vintage wares under one roof that houses an art gallery and a multitude of vendors.
 Just a bit further down the street, you’ll find Thick as Thieves, a thoughtfully designed space full of apparel, jewelry, and home goods.
 Over on Palm Canyon Drive (and next door to Las Palmas) Windmill City Super #1 is chock full of locally designed merch loved by locals and visitors alike.

 On Thursday evenings the main stretch of Palm Canyon Drive closes to traffic for Palm Springs VillageFest.
 Take in the cooler evening temperatures and stroll the street full of food vendors, local craft booths, live entertainment, and people-watching opportunities galore.